Rootroute Hosting Order Map Login Secure Inter-Network Operations

 Interactive mode is entered in the following cases:

-argument is the host name or Internet address of a
+given as the first argument.
+The optional second argument specifies the host name or address of a

 name server.